 N is the noise energy in a bandwidth corresponding to the transmission bandwidth over the duration of a slot.

 8.1.2 Applicability rule

+8.1.2.0 General

+Unless otherwise stated, for a BS declared to support more than 8 antenna connectors (for BS type 1-C) or TAB connectors (for BS type 1-H) (see D.37 in table 4.6-1), the performance requirement tests for 8 RX antennas shall apply, and the specific connectors used for testing are based on manufacturer declaration.

 8.1.2.1 Applicability of PUSCH performance requirements